Search Blogs

 Popular Courses: Law, Political Science, Economics

-Yale University is one of the most prestigious and oldest colleges in the US, originally chartered by the colonial legislature of Connecticut in 1701.
-Being the third-oldest American university, it went through a lot of changes over the period, such as the name change from Collegiate College to Yale in 1716.
-Consistently ranked as one of the top universities in the world, it once emphasized classical studies and orthodox Puritanism adherence.
-Bill Clinton and George W. Bush both served as U.S. Presidents, and they were from here.
+One of the most prestigious and oldest colleges in the US, Yale University, was originally chartered by the colonial legislature of Connecticut in 1701.
+After being the third-oldest American university, it had undergone several changes over time, including a name change from Collegiate College to Yale in 1716.

 5. University of Pennsylvania